wiicode/cybersecurity-framework/bronze-controls/email-security-and-anti-spoofing/configure-anti-spoofing-controls-.md

 You should use your anti-spoofing management tool to identify legitimate emails which are *not* passing either SPF or DKIM checks.
 You should then update your SPF or DKIM configurations so that they do.

----

 ## Correcting failures

 To correct SPF failures you should add the sending systems you use to your SPF record, either by IP address, or by reference to another SPF record.
 To correct DKIM failures, you should ensure a valid DKIM key is published in the correct place in DNS, and that outbound emails are being signed with it.

-You may not *recognise* all of the sending systems listed in your reports.
-When this happens you should investigate to determine if a particular sending service is in use by your *organisation*.
+You may not *recognize* all of the sending systems listed in your reports.
+When this happens you should investigate to determine if a particular sending service is in use by your *organization*.

 It will likely take a few iterations of investigating, updating records, and waiting to review reports will be needed before you can gain enough confidence that you've got SPF and DKIM working for all of your sending systems.

-Once you've reached this stage, you're ready to move to a DMARC policy of 'quarantine' which will provide anti-spoofing protections for your domain.
+> Once you've reached this stage, you're ready to move to a DMARC policy of `quarantine` which will provide anti-spoofing protections for your domain.
+{.is-success}